checkout-registry v0.1

 Verification changelog

 No verifications published yet.
-As results land, each status change appears here with a link to its evidence.
+As results are published, each status change appears here with a link to its evidence.